 But what isn't a decision that needs much debating over was the new cast.

-Fewer contractors, more people and yet there's still no decent characterization.
+With fewer contractors, more people characters in their place, there's still no decent characterization to be found.
 They made a big deal about contractors having no irrational emotion in season one but there's very little differentiating them from other people when they all remain one-note.
 Also, that sense of maturity that the first season carried for its characters was thrown out the window and replaced with bombastically over-the-top eccentricities.
 This causes a HUGE tonal shift in how the show is presented and perceived.
-Similarly to what the switch in musical tones did, this too was a decision that watered down the poignancy that occasionally flicked through in season on.
+Similarly to what the switch in musical tones did, this too was a decision that watered down the poignancy that occasionally flicked through in season one.
 Now, everything was glaringly carefree.
 They even changed the classy cat to a flying squirrel.
-LIKE FUCK YOU DTB!
+LIKE SERIOUSLY?
+FUCK YOU DTB!

 The biggest issue comes with Suou, our new protagonist.
 She takes up more screen time than necessary and is only good for two things: being an inconsistent character that flip-flops from one tonal speed to the other, or loli fanservice.
 And if that wasn't bad enough, she was degraded to becoming a contrived plot-device halfway through the series.